sarusso/MetaBox/README.md

     $ exit
     $ exit

-The final step is to install the Hamachi client for tour laptop and join the network from thre as well.
+The final step is to install the Hamachi client for tour laptop and join the network from there as well.
 Your MetaBox will be assigned a static private IP, which will never change (unless you delete MetaBox's data folder).